azizowaisi/teckiz/DEPLOYMENT_GUIDE.md

 ## Prerequisites

-- Java 23 (or Java 21 LTS) installed
+- Java 21 (LTS) or higher installed
 - Node.js 18+ and npm installed
 - PostgreSQL database
 - AWS account (for S3 and SES)